thenameisajay/Learning-Nextjs/README.md

  LINK TO LIVE SITE: https://learning-nextjs-navy.vercel.app

 To further solidify my understanding of Next.js, I decided to take the official Next.js App Router.
 This simple dashboard app is divided into 16 chapters, each with a different focus.
 It is a full walkthrough of the official Next.js learning course.
 Each commit can be traced back to a specific chapter.
 Use this repo, if you get stuck on the course learning as a supplementary.
-If youre starting Next.js highly recommend that you take thr official course.
+If youre starting Next.js highly recommend that you take the official course.

 ## Technologies Used:
 <ul>